 The Army Section

-The Army is the largest section and everyone has opportunities to take part in everything from working as a team whilst moving about the countryside to living in improvised shelters.
+In the Army Section, everyone has opportunities to take part in everything from working as a team whilst moving about the countryside to living in improvised shelters.

 Whilst everyone learns to live in the field on our introductory exercise for Year 9’s, the Army Section learn more skills for traveling through the countryside (patrolling), living in the field and competition shooting.

 Every year, we take part in the UK’s premier cadet patrolling event, the Cambrian Patrol, and have been very successful.
-Everyone also gets the opportunity to train for an annual shooting competition and the best can become experts at an Olympic sport that is well served by ex-members of the cadet forces.
+Everyone also gets the opportunity to train for an annual shooting competition.

 The RAF Section